 But which being?

-If “God” is one divine being, who manifests as three divine persons, then God (a Father) did not beget a Son in His exact image.
-He did not then “give” that Son to carry the sins of the world, that whoever believes in Him, might have eternal life.
+If “God” is one divine being, who manifests as three divine persons, then God (the Father) did not beget a Son in His exact image.
+He did not send that Son to carry the sins of the world.

 This is the crux of the matter.
 What God do we worship?
 This is why the debate is so important.